musombaangel/swahili_text_classification/README.md

 ## Dependencies
-The model dependencies are listed under the requirements.txt file.
-All of them can be installed using pip: pip install -r requirements.txt
+The model dependencies are listed under the requirements.txt file. <br>All of them can be installed using pip: pip install -r requirements.txt

 # About the data